+After the dissertation is completed, the Readers will tell the student whether they approve it; if they do, they certify their approval to the Graduate Board and proceed to schedule a Ph.D.
+Final Oral Examination.
 The Final Oral Examination is held under the rules of the Graduate Board.
 The oral examination committee consists of five members, of which three are from within the Department and two from outside it.
 The examination is based on the dissertation, but questioning need not be narrowly restricted to it.
+More information about the Graduate Board examination can be found at https://homewoodgrad.jhu.edu/academics/graduate-board/graduate-board-oral-exams/ a) M.A.
+Degree Requirements

 10. M.A.
-Degree and Special Student Status
+Degree